vlobzakov/docs/docs/creating-manifest/autoclustering.md

 ### validation

 The validation parameter allows to:
-  * specify max / min number of nodes
+  * specify maximum number of nodes in the cluster
-  * specify value for scalingMode
+  * specify minimum number of nodes in the cluster

 Once the validation parameters were aplied to respective environment parameters via jps manifest, you won't be able to change them in the wizard.